cfe-lab/MiCall/CONTRIBUTING.md

         cd /usr/local/share/miseq/production/
         python MISEQ_MONITOR.py &>/dev/null &
         tail -f /data/miseq/MISEQ_MONITOR_OUTPUT.log
+11. Remove the pre-release flag from the release.
-11. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.
+12. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.

 [release]: https://help.github.com/categories/85/articles